oorestisime/oioannou/src/pages/blog/building-subscription-saas-hasura-serverless-auth0.md

 }
 ```

 Something to also keep in mind is what to allow a user to edit.
-They should be allowed to change the name of the project and maybe other user related metadata that a project could have but feature flags, created_at / updated_at or ids are of the bat!
+They should be allowed to change the name of the project and maybe other user related metadata that a project could have but feature flags, `created_at` / `updated_at` or ids are of the bat!
 And that is super easy to do using the column permissions on Hasura.

 And finally Insert.
-At the beginning i thought hey this is easy, no need for any checks any user should be able to create a project we just need to make sure that when a user creates a project the user_id is assigned automatically to them.
+At the beginning i thought hey this is easy, no need for any checks any user should be able to create a project we just need to make sure that when a user creates a project the `user_id` is assigned automatically to them.
 And that is again pretty simple with column presets.
 Setting up user_id to be a preset from the `X-Hasura-User-Id` session variable.

-The problem really started when I needed to add the user in the project_members automatically at the project creation.
-I couldn't use any preset since a user should be allowed to also add other users in the project_members.
-First solution I came up with was passing the user_id in the mutation.
+The problem really started when I needed to add the user in the `project_members` automatically at the project creation.
+I couldn't use any preset since a user should be allowed to also add other users in the `project_members`.
+First solution I came up with was passing the `user_id` in the mutation.
 Looked like:

 ```graphql
 mutation insert_project {